salahuddin212/CLI-To-do-list-app/README.md

 ## 🛠️ Future Improvements (For later)

 - 🗂 Save tasks to a file using `json` (so they persist after you close the app)
-- ⏰ Add due dates or priorities
+- ⏰ Add due dates (Done,feature has been added)
 - 🌈 Add color using the `colorama` library

 ---